MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-tabs-for-meeting.md

 1. Dispose resources and perform any cleanup needed in the `beforeUnload handler`, then invoke the `readyToUnload` callback to notify Teams client that the app unload flow is complete.

-The following is the flow diagram of the app added to the meeting side panel without app caching:
+The following is the flow diagram of the first launch of an app that wants to opt into app caching (register the `load` or `beforeUnload` on the first launch of the app):

 :::image type="content" source="../assets/images/saas-offer/first-launch-app.png" alt-text="This screenshot shows the flow of the first launch of the app in meeting side panel.":::